 Hamstrung by a city charter-mandated term limit of two three-year terms, the Cary Medical Center board sometimes asks potential board candidates to serve on committees before they actually hold a voting seat.
 Doody-Chabre says the hospital identifies people who may have an interest in joining the board, then asks them to participate in the finance or personnel committee as a means of creating a succession plan and jumpstarting the candidate’s healthcare learning curve.

 With 30-owned and 15-managed hospitals in seven states, Trinity Health System uses a search firm to find new directors when vacancies occur.
 "Individuals who come onto the board via a search process seem to have a much better understanding of the organization and the expectations, and therefore come to the table with a higher level of commitment than directors who are brought on the board because somebody else on the board knew them," says Kreykes.
+Refining the focus

 A tougher business environment means the CEO and trustees must re-evaluate the board’s focus as well as its composition.
 Instead of recounting old numbers and dead issues, the best boards instead choose to devote energy to helping the organization set goals and ensuring that the resources are there to achieve them, says Combes.